 Dangerous Withdrawal from Klonopin

 If you have been misusing Klonopin, or even if you have used it as directed but developed a dependence on it, it is important to get professional help to stop using the drug.
 Unlike most other substances the withdrawal from benzodiazepines can actually be life-threatening.
-Withdrawal syndrome caused by cessation of Klonopin use can cause severe anxiety, irritation, and confusion, psychosis, and even seizures.
+Withdrawal syndrome caused by the cessation of Klonopin use can cause severe anxiety, irritation, and confusion, psychosis, and even seizures.

 The risks of using Klonopin can be greatly reduced by only using it as directed by a doctor.
 Misuse will increase all of the risks and can even be fatal.
 If you or someone you love is misusing Klonopin or has developed a substance use disorder, it is important to seek professional help.
-Treatment centers for addiction can provide a safe environment for detox as well as long-term care with therapy and other strategies for lasting recovery.
+Treatment centers for Klonopin addiction can provide a safe environment for detox as well as long-term care with therapy and other strategies for lasting recovery.